American Journalism Review: Notable events

 In August 2007, The Washington Post reported that the AJR could shut down by the end of 2007 if it could not reduce its operating deficit, then running at about $200,000 per year (with a total budget of about $800,000).
-Donors provide at least a third of the budget; the remainder is from advertising.
-Donations to the AJR in the past three years have included about $1.25 million from a group of news veterans headed by former Philadelphia Inquirer executive editor Eugene Roberts.
+Donors provided at least a third of the budget; the remainder is from advertising.
+Donations to the AJR from 2004-2007 included about $1.25 million from a group of news veterans headed by former Philadelphia Inquirer executive editor Eugene Roberts.
 By mid-2007, the AJR had only one full-time editorial employee, editor Rem Rieder, with the design and artwork of the magazine contracted out.
 Most of the content of the AJR was from outside contributors (freelancers).

 In 2013, the Review ceased print publication and became an online-only publication.
 The online publication ended in 2015, although the archives were to remain available online.